NeuromatchAcademy/precourse/enrollmentforms/rolesandresponsibilities.md

 -    Let the TA know if you need to miss classes due to illness/other unavoidable circumstances.
 -    Be respectful and understanding of cultural differences.
 Please review the code of conduct.
 -    Complete 5 min daily reflection surveys to help you think about the course material and provide anonymous feedback on how your day went working within your pod.
--    Refresh your knowledge of or learn the prerequisite Python, math and (for comp neuro) neuroscience before the course.
-See the qualifications section below for more information.
+-    Refresh your knowledge of or learn the prerequisite Python, math and (for comp neuro) neuroscience before the course. **Students in the deep learning and computational neuroscience course are expected to look through and if needed, fully complete, the provided pre-reqs refresher tutorials on Python, linear algebra, calculus, statistics, and (for comp neuro) the neuro video series to ensure they have the prerequisite knowledge ahead of time.** See the qualifications section below for more information.
 -    Your group will be developing a project during the course.
 Spend some time in advance of day 1 to think about ideas for this project related to our provided datasets or think about a theory project that might be interesting, but remain open to the ideas of your group as well.
 You will make the most progress if you learn to collaborate well.
 -    Pay your registration fee.
 Most students are able to get their registration fee paid for by their institution or employer, typically through a reimbursement program for additional training.
 If you don’t know how to approach this, we provide an instruction guide in our payment portal.
 Because payment is made through our payment portal, we cannot accept bank transfers directly from your institution.
 As always, the payment process in our portal will ensure that Neuromatch is affordable to you or your institution.